10 Of The Most Believably Satanic Bands

 Unlike many of the acts on this list, Coven were never satanic to be shocking, and their music doesn’t sound like Lucifer grinding Judas between his teeth.
-Coven’s exploration of the left hand path was a scholarly and spiritual one more than anything, to the point where frontwoman Jinx Dawson is wary of young people meddling with witchcraft improperly.
-“They have not really lived it, not really come from it,” she told Kerrang! in an interview earlier this year.
+Coven’s exploration of the left hand path was a scholarly and spiritual one more than anything, to the point where vocalist Jinx Dawson is wary of young people meddling with witchcraft improperly.
+“They have not really lived it, not really come from it,” she told Kerrang! in a 2019 interview.
 “It is like footprints in the sand, here went my footprints, and the water washed over it, and then everybody got on the beach.”
 Worship Satan responsibly.

 What drives home the power of Austrian blackened death metal act Belphegor is how all-in they go with every aspect of the band.
 Belphegor adhere to overkill first and foremost, bringing aspects from every corner of extreme metal into their music and covering themselves with as much spiked leather and smeared black-and-white greasepaint as humanly possible.
 That complete, no-holds-barred feeling comes off as truly sacrilegious – not getting bogged down in one artistic wheelhouse or another but instead giving your all to the evil spirits of the world.

 The Budos Band

 The part of the human body most vulnerable to Satan’s influence will always be the hips.
 Dark funk crew the Budos Band may not play ripping tracks about Hell’s blackest pit, but they do make the kind of groovy, ass-shaking music that old religious authorities were afraid would lead young people down the left-hand path.
 In that way, they may be the most satanic band of all ten listed here, their delicious, booty-shaking instrumental anthems acting as the Pied Piper melody that draws contemporary witches to the Sabbath.
 Strut for Satan!

 Read this: Bids of $666 are forbidden on Jeopardy!